Homi100/micronode/README.md

 #### Restart Skaffold:

-First Stop any running Skaffold instances, if you are running the project for the first time there wont be any ri=unning instance
+First Stop any running Skaffold instances, if you are running the project for the first time there wont be any running instance

 **Now run Skaffold Configuration file**